Recruiters review thousands of resumes every month. They’re tired of reading the same information, told in different ways, over and over.

 Listed below one of the job titles was ‘Handled an account base of clients.’
 Not too impressive, right?

-You can find more examples of good resume vs bad resume achievements in the tutorial below.
+You can find more examples of good vs bad resume achievements in the tutorial below.
 It'll show you how to write your achievements effectively, so recruiters don't ignore your hard work:

 “I received a hand-delivered resume from a presentable job seeker.
 After opening it, I found the paper wrinkled and stained even though the envelope was clean.
 I didn’t even bother reading it because it showed an extreme lack of attention to detail”, says Garrett Collins of Nu’u SEO.